 This is why an LSD overdose can be hard to diagnose.
 However, if a person exhibits dangerous behaviors, please seek medical attention as soon as possible.
 Individuals who take LSD often feel as though they are invincible.
 They will engage in dangerous activities, and this often leads to life threatening situations.

-Drug addiction treatment is essential for you to become sober.
+Drug addiction treatment is the first step in reclaiming your life.
+Although LSD is not addictive in the same way that other drugs are, it is still important to seek treatment following patterns of abuse.
 Over the years, treatment programs have enhanced their overall approach to addiction.
 These programs have become extremely beneficial and have a proven track record of success.
-Drug treatment can help prevent an overdose in the following ways:

 LSD Addiction Treatment